 Ruin Bars in Budapest

-Probably the most famous ruin bar (ever!) in Budapest is Szimpla Kert, meaning “Simple Garden”.
+Probably the most famous ruin bar and pub craw place (ever!) in Budapest is Szimpla Kert, meaning “Simple Garden”.
 Be sure and go upstairs and look all around.
 Order a drink, walk around, as it is THE original ruin bar.
 I believe it is the biggest and the oldest ruin bar in town.
 It even has an old stripped out Trabant (East German car) to have a drink in if you want!
 But then once you have checked it out and have taken all your photographs: get out of there!
 As it has evolved into a tourist haven!

 If you only want to take a peek, go there during the day, so you can really see it.
 At night and on the weekend, this place is packed full of visitors.
 Either way, it is a must-visit on any trip to Budapest, if only for a bit of your time.

-Kolevest Kert is just up the road from Szimpla Kert and is great to visit in the afternoon because it is more relaxed and also is outdoors.
+Kolevest Kert is just up the road from Szimpla Kert and it is great to visit in the afternoon because it is more relaxed and also is outdoors.
 Next to Kolevest Kert are Mika Kert and Ellato Kert, they are not quite as nice but do pop your head in for a moment.
-Once you have had a chance to see them all, I’ll let you decide which one of these Budapest pubs you like the best.
+Once you have had a chance to see them all, I’ll let you decide which one of these Budapest pubs crawls you like the best.

+And who doesn’t love Fogashaz?
 Fogashaz is not as lively as Szimpla Kert, as it aims to be more of a local hangout than Szimpla Kert.
 It is smaller and less touristy.
 You will find a more local crowd here having drinks in this area around Klauzal ter, the heart of the old Jewish district.
 It has bicycles and glasses hanging from the ceiling, so I am sure you won’t want to miss seeing that!

 At one time, it was believed to be an old dentist’s office, as they found a sign in the building when installing the bar.
 Therefore, some call it the “House of Teeth”!
 At Fogashaz Haz there is not a lot of loud music like in other pubs, but they do have ping-pong tables for your athletic endeavors!

-One of our last stops on the retro tour with Avalon Waterways was our stop to Momento Park.
+One of our last stops on the retro tour with Avalon Waterways was our stop at Momento Park.
 This park is an open-air museum lying on the outskirts of town where the largest monuments and statues dedicated to the cold war are resting.
 It was quite a sight to see!